Under pressure: how to stay confident when job hunting

-Playing sport, being creative, getting involved in various social activities or even doing one-off jobs can help keep your spirits up.
+Playing sports, being creative, getting involved in various social activities, or even doing one-off jobs can help keep your spirits up.
 Why not try volunteering or helping others where you are needed?
 Many areas in life can help to remind you of your value as a human being.

 4. Don’t close yourself off: stay open to support networks.

 There really is more to life than just work, so it’s essential to ensure that you take care of yourself during your job search.
 If you become isolated, you might protect yourself from the critical gaze of others, but you’re also depriving yourself of potentially useful feedback.
 “The judgments that we constantly make about ourselves can then only be informed by our own subjectivity, and that is enormously risky,” says André, warning against the sometimes mistaken perception you might have of yourself.

 Positive relationships, sociability, and time spent with friends can allow you to focus on your self-worth while taking care of yourself.
 For example, you can get close to people in the same situation as you, help to support each other, and perhaps start to build a network.
 Beyond the professional opportunities this could open up for you, it’s an opportunity to discover the value that others see in you.
 Also, you really can’t spend every minute of the day looking for work, so make sure to enjoy yourself with family and friends whenever possible.
 Being with loved ones will improve both your mood and your self-esteem.